MicrosoftDocs/entra-docs/docs/identity/saas-apps/nulab-pass-tutorial.md

 ## Scenario description

 In this tutorial, you’ll configure and test Microsoft Entra SSO in a test environment.
-Nulab Pass supports **SP and IDP**-initiated SSO.
+Nulab Pass supports both **SP and IDP**-initiated SSO.

 ## Add Nulab Pass from the gallery